 The Greek myths provided sacred meaning for people in the Golden Age, but as the world changed and people grew more conscious they no longer found meaning in the old myths.
 The same is true of many people today for whom the myths of Hinduism, Buddhism, Judaism, Christianity, or Islam are no longer tenable.
 While losing faith in our religious traditions can be devastating, it is a signal that we are ready for a newer, more personally meaningful and experiential spirituality.
 We receive this gift from Sophia, our spiritual mediatrix and mother, by looking within, listening to our hearts, discovering our true selves, and following our bliss: in other words, by creating and living our own myths.

 If you seek a deeper, more fulfilling spirituality, listen to what nourishes your soul with meaning.
 That’s Sophia talking and you can trust her.
 She knows the way home to your Self.
-May you experience more of her gift during this holiday season.
+May you experience more of her gift.